 - encouraging help seeking behaviour with your staff

-- reducing the stigma associated with mental illness in your workplace and
+- reducing the stigma associated with mental illness in your workplace

 - fostering connectivity throughout your community.